alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 ### 3.1 What is a grid?:
 - A Grid allows you to run your tests on different machines against different browsers.
 That is, running multiple tests at the same time against different machines running different browsers and operating systems.
 It allows for running your tests in a distributed test execution environment.

 - In grid execution, Tester is using a selenium server as hub, chrome node, firefox node and any other browser node.
-In this documentation, we will intro how to prepare a testing environment which has hub, chrome node and firefox node as a docker containers.
+In this documentation, we will introduce how to prepare a testing environment which has hub, chrome node and firefox node as a docker containers.
 (Note: you can design your own grid as needed)

 ### 3.2 Prepare The Grid:
 After installing the docker service in any machine operating system, run the following commands: